 Set your auction time frame.

 Open your auction as early as possible, even days in advance.
-This gives guests more time to familiarize themselves with your items, get set up with your mobile bidding app, and get ready to bid upon arrival.
+This gives guests more time to familiarize themselves with your items, get familiar with your auction tools, and get ready to bid once the auction starts.
 Then, close the auction as late as possible on the day of the event.

 Communicate deadlines for making a bid.

 Be sure to have a system in place to communicate the amount of time left for guests to place their bids.
 Announce the time remaining prior to closing times so that guests remain informed.
 This is easily done if you’re using an app-based auction product; you can create and send push notifications!
 This helps boost engagement and encourage more friendly competition in the minutes leading up to the conclusion of the auction.